 Argument: October 30, 2017

-(*Ayestas presented two questions for review, but the Supreme Court only granted review of the second question.)
-Ayestas, who has been diagnosed since trial with schizophrenia, was convicted and sentenced to death in Harris County, Texas in 1997.
-After his state appeals were completed, Ayestas alleged in his federal habeas proceedings that his trial counsel was ineffective for failing to investigate, develop, and present mitigating evidence--particularly evidence of mental illness and drug addiction--and that his state post-conviction attorneys were likewise ineffective for failing to present this claim during the state post-conviction proceedings.
-The federal district court and the Fifth Circuit Court of Appeals denied Ayestas relief for procedural reasons, but while his appeal was pending, the Supreme Court decided Trevino v.
-Thaler and Ayestas's case was remanded for further consideration of the claim.
-On remand, the district court denied Ayestas's request for funding to investigate and develop the factual basis for his claim--a request that was necessary in order to show that he was prejudiced from his prior counsel's inadequate performance.
-Under the applicable federal statute, a prisoner will be entitled to funding that is "reasonably necessary" to investigate and develop his claims, but the Fifth Circuit has interpretted “reasonably necessary” to require a showing of “substantial need.”
-The Fifth Circuit affirmed the denial of funding in Ayestas's case, finding that the claim was not worthy of fact development because "even if Ayestas had entered the early stages of an as-yet undiagnosed mental illness, [it] f[ou]nd it at best to be conceivable, but not substantially likely, that the outcome may have been different."
+Ayestas alleged in his federal habeas proceedings that his trial counsel had been ineffective for failing to investigate, develop, and present mitigating evidence—particularly evidence of mental illness and drug addiction.
+However, Ayestas's subsequent lawyers had never presented facts supporting that claim to the state court during his state post-conviction proceedings, and Ayestas argued that this failure had resulted from those lawyers' ineffective representation.
+The federal district court and the Fifth Circuit Court of Appeals denied Ayestas relief for procedural reasons, but while his appeal was pending, the U.S. Supreme Court decided Trevino v.
+Thaler, a case that permitted federal habeas courts to review certain claims of ineffective assistance of counsel that had not been raised in state court.
+Ayestas's case was remanded for further consideration in light of Trevino.
+On remand, the district court denied Ayestas's request for funding to investigate and develop the factual basis for his claim—a request that was necessary for him to be able to show that his prior counsel's investigative failures had been prejudicial.
+Under the applicable federal statute, Ayestas was entitled to funding if it was "reasonably necessary" to investigate and develop his claims.
+But, following Fifth Circuit case precedent, the district court erroneously interpretted “reasonably necessary” as requiring a showing that Ayestas had a “substantial need” for the funding.
+The Fifth Circuit affirmed the denial of funding, saying his claim was not worthy of fact development because "even if Ayestas had entered the early stages of an as-yet undiagnosed mental illness, [it] f[ou]nd it at best to be conceivable, but not substantially likely, that the outcome may have been different."
 In other words, without having the benefit of funding to develop a claim, the Fifth Circuit determined that Ayestas had not shown prejudice supporting his claim.

 Certiorari Granted—Judgment Vacated and Case Remanded